You want your home to feel inviting, warm, and hospitable. Here are smart ways to make it feel better.

 Is your house uncomfortably cold in the winter or too drafty?
 Does your upstairs feel too hot in the summer?

-A too-cold house has shown to have negative effects on your mental health, according to the World Health Organization (WHO) (3).
-However, extreme indoor heat can increase mental health issues and increase aggression, memory, and sleep difficulties as well (4).
+A too-cold house has shown to have negative effects on your mental health, according to the World Health Organization (3).
+However, extreme indoor heat can also increase mental health issues—and increase aggression, memory, and sleep difficulties (4).

 How having a comfortable home impacts your physical health

-Home air quality issues can be a concern for your respiratory health, but poor air quality can be a contributor to long-term chronic health concerns, including heart diseases and even some cancers, according to the EPA (5).
+Home indoor air quality issues can be a concern for your respiratory health, and poor air quality can be a contributor to long-term chronic health concerns, including heart diseases and even some cancers, according to the EPA (5).

 Your home’s temperature can impact the quality of your sleep.
 And we all know that sleep is a crucial piece of the puzzle of overall wellness.